 - Making sure you have a browse interface that can be crawled by Google’s robots

 Google Scholar’s indexing guidelines can get pretty technical.
-If your journal is currently on a standalone website that you had custom-built or that you’re hosting via an outside provider like WordPress, you’ll need to either pay a web developer to make these updates or work with someone at your journal who can.
+If your journal or journals are currently hosted on a standalone website that you had custom-built or that you’re hosting via an outside provider like WordPress, you’ll need to either work with available internal IT resources to make any necessary updates or hire a web developer.

-If you don’t want to deal with the hassle of getting indexed by Google Scholar on your own, you may also want to consider moving your journal to a website hosted on a journal management platform that can handle Google Scholar indexing for you, like Scholastica.
-Scholastica is already considered a trusted site by Google Scholar, so all journals that publish via Scholastica journal websites are automatically indexed with no extra work on the part of the editors.
+If you don’t want to deal with the technical aspects of getting your journal articles indexed in Google Scholar, you may want to consider moving your journal to a website hosted on a journal publishing platform that can take care of Google Scholar indexing for you.
+For example, Scholastica is already recognized as a trusted site by Google Scholar so all journals that publish via Scholastica journal websites are automatically indexed with no extra work on the part of the editors.
 Some journal databases, such as JSTOR or Project Muse, are also indexed by Google Scholar.
 So if you publish via a Google Scholar indexed aggregator or database, or if you regularly upload articles to one, you may also be able to have articles added to Google Scholar through it.
 You’ll want to check with any journal hosting platform or aggregator to make sure that they support indexing in Google Scholar.

-However you decide to go about getting indexed on Google Scholar, now’s the time to start!
+However you decide to go about getting your journal articles indexed by Google Scholar, now’s the time to start!
 Google Scholar indexing is sure to expand the accessibility and reach of the articles you publish.